lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 #> 2             1   194
 ```

-- Note: `filter` keeps rows that match the `TRUE` logical condition
+- `filter(followup_visit_number == 1)` keeps rows that match the `TRUE` logical condition
     - To drop rows, use the opposite
-    - i.e. `!(follow_visit_number == 1)` or use `!=` instead of `==`
+    - `filter!(follow_visit_number == 1)` or use `!=` instead of `==`

 `@script`
-Here, we're going to check the number of cases at the baseline visit.
-To make the variable names clearer, we rename them to be more descriptive.
-Next we filter to keep just the first visit data.
+Let's check the number of cases at the baseline visit.
+We rename the variable names to be more descriptive, then filter to keep only baseline data.
 Then we count the number of disease cases.
-With this code, we are counting the prevalent cases of coronary heart disease, or CHD, which is a subset of CVD.
-One of the exclusion criteria for the Framingham study was to not have CVD.
-For whatever reason, these participants got included into the study.
-Often during data collection at the first visit we find out some participants actually have the disease and were recruited accidentally.
-These things can happen, even with the most rigorous practices.
-That's why exploratory data analysis is so important.
+Here we are counting the prevalent cases of coronary heart disease, or CHD, which is a subset of CVD.
+One of the exclusion criteria for the Framingham study was to not have CVD, but, for whatever reason, these participants were included in the study.

+Often during baseline data collection, researchers find out some participants actually have the disease and were accidentally recruited.
+This happens even with the most rigorous practices, and it's why exploratory data analysis is so important.
 Part of your analysis must be to check these things out and to confirm your assumptions.
 You'll also notice that we didn't use the got_cvd variable.
-This is for several reasons which we will cover in later chapters.
-One of the reasons is that there are many types of CVD events, so there are multiple variables that contain that data.
+One of the reasons for this is that there are many types of CVD events, so there are multiple variables that contain that information.
 These are variables we will need to check into as we explore the data more and tidy it up in the process.

-A quick note.
-Filter keeps the rows that match the true condition.
+Note that, in our code, filter kept the rows that match the true condition.
 In this case, only the first visit.
-But if you want to drop, you need to do the opposite by using the exclamation mark.
+But if you want to drop rows, you can do the opposite and drop the rows that do not match the true condition, by using the exclamation mark.

 ---